neopragma/provision-lightweight-development-environments/README.md

 ## Choosing a distro

 We have a large number of choices when it comes to Linux and Unix distributions.
 They cover a spectrum from do-it-yourself-from-source to copy-the-appliance-and-go.
-It's more-or-less like this:
+The range of choices runs more-or-less like this:

 - build from source (see [kernel.org](https://www.kernel.org), [linuxfromscratch.org](http://www.linuxfromscratch.org))
 - follow a guided config/build process based on a partial build (see [Gentoo](https://gentoo.org), [Arch](https://www.archlinux.org), others)